skip to content

-- From 2000 to present he has been President of Eveleigh Geological Consulting Inc., providing geologists, field technicians, prospectors and administration staff to the mineral exploration industry including Rio Tinto, Goldcorp, Agnico-Eagle Mines, Diavik Diamond Mines, BHP Billiton and many junior mining companies.
+- 2000 to 2010 he was President of Eveleigh Geological Consulting Inc., providing geologists, field technicians, prospectors and administration staff to the mineral exploration industry including Rio Tinto, Goldcorp, Agnico-Eagle Mines, Diavik Diamond Mines, BHP Billiton and many junior mining companies.

 Tom G. Mustapic, CPA,CGA

 - More than twenty-five years experience as a Certified General Accountant.

 - Graduated with an Honours Bachelor of Commerce Degree in 1981 from Lakehead University.

 - Experience working in public accounting, the municipal sector and with the Thunder Bay Catholic District School Board.

 - Has nine years of experience as Chief Financial Officer for publicly traded mining exploration concerns.

 - Community focused; currently serving as a Director of the St. Joseph’s Foundation and as Treasurer for the Thunder Bay Blaze Basketball Association.

 Peter C. Wood, P.Eng.,P.Geo.

 - 25 years’ experience in the mining industry and has worked as an exploration geologist for several major mining companies